Growing Tips

 Purchasing

-These varieties will be available as cuttings for sale and ordering will open up on November 10, 2025.
-You will have the choice between Dec 15, 2025 and Feb 27, 2026 for delivery week.
+These varieties are available as cuttings for sale and ordering will open up on November 10, 2025.
+You will have the choice of delivery week between Dec 15, 2025 and Feb 27, 2026.
 Cuttings will be about 12" in length and sold in packs of 10, $20 per pack.
-Minimum order is 3 packs, ($60) perfect to sample different varieties or concentrate on one favorite.
-Shipping is additional.
-Tinker & Spinner, an online sales site, is hosting our shop this year.
+Suggested order is 3 packs, ($60) perfect to sample different varieties or concentrate on one favorite, but there is no minimum order.

 We will fill orders for cuttings until Feb 27, and any rods left over will be for sale for living willow applications and basketry.
 Rods sales will be in-person only here in WNC.
 Check out the blog starting on March 1 for those products.